 These wine bottles were absolutely massive.
 I’m talking ‘larger than your head’ massive.
 I was so curious as to whether they were real or just fun displays.

 I ordered a ‘pizza Morzinoise’ just to see what a pizza with potatoes would taste like.
-Spoiler: it was okay.
+It was okay.

 The next day it stopped raining for a bit, so we drove to a nearby lake for a team walk.